Skip to main content

 How serious is my cancer?

 If you have thymus cancer, the doctor will want to find out how far it has spread.
 This is called staging.
-You may have heard other people say that their cancer was “stage 1” or “stage 2.”
-Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.
+Figuring out the stage of your cancer can help your doctor decide what type of treatment options are best for you.

-The stage describes the growth or spread of the cancer through the thymus gland.
-It also tells if the cancer has spread to other organs of your body that are close by or far away.
+The stage describes the growth or spread of the cancer in the thymus gland.
+It also tells if the cancer has spread to nearby areas, or to other organs farther away.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread beyond the thymus.
+A higher number, like stage 4, means a more advanced cancer.
 Be sure to ask the doctor about the cancer stage and what it means for you.

 Questions to ask the doctor